Eagle-Rock-Analytics/historical-obs-platform/test_platform/scripts/pcluster/README.md

    ```bash
    python generate_batch_script -n="LOXWFO"
    ```
-   This will automatically read from `LOXWFO-input.dat` and update the batch script for you.
+   This will automatically read from `LOXWFO-input.dat` and create a new batch script for you based on the template.
+The batch script will be called `qaqc_run_LOXWFO.sh`.

    **Option 2: Manual edits**
    - Set the array size: